 Were you aware that the largest building in the entire world (by volume) is dedicated to aviation innovation?
 I recently had the opportunity to visit Mukilteo, Washington, home of the biggest building in the world by volume.
 Sandy Ward, marketing director of the Future of Flight Aviation Center and Boeing Tour (www.futureofflight.org) graciously provided a personal tour of the museum following a fascinating tour of Boeing’s Everett factory.
-The Everett product line includes the Boeing 747, 767, 777, and the cutting-edge 787 Dreamliner all housed in building that measures an impressive 472,000,000 cubic feet of volume.
+The Everett product line includes the Boeing 747, 767, 777, and the cutting-edge 787 Dreamliner all housed in a building that measures an impressive 472,000,000 cubic feet of volume.

 On the flight line, I witnessed jets in various stages of manufacture, assembly, and flight test.
 One of the highlights of the factory tour was witnessing electronics and electrical infrastructure—specifically, wires being guided into the massive fuselages by one of 26 massive, overhead cranes that run over a 39-mile network of tracks in the ceiling of this behemoth building.